 Paper Mountain is a Perth based artist run initiative with a gallery, co-working space (The Common Room) and studios, located in the heart of Northbridge, WA.

 Paper Mountain presents a top notch program of surprising new art and ideas, and is dedicated to supporting a broad span of contemporary art projects.
 Our space is malleable and we use it to nurture experimentation, to challenge artists’ practices, and to encourage collaboration and skill/resource sharing.

-Founded in late 2011 by Anna Dunnill, Amber Harries, Stephen Genovese & Joanna Sulkowski, Paper Mountain is currently co-directed by a team of five who between them manage: the studios, special projects, exhibitions, events, communications, finance, media & artistic programming.
+Founded in late 2011 by Anna Dunnill, Amber Harries, Stephen Genovese & Joanna Sulkowski, Paper Mountain is currently co-directed by a team of eight who between them manage: the studios, special projects, exhibitions, events, communications, finance, media & artistic programming.

 Paper Mountain is proudly sponsored by Graphic Source Design & Print Solutions.

 studied Fine Arts and Art History at UWA and in the UK.
 She has administrated and invigilated her way around a heap of local arts organisations, including Perth Institute of Contemporary Arts, Artsource, Heathcote Gallery and Bunbury Regional Art Galleries.
 Her passions include entering information into spreadsheets, writing grant applications and ADVENTURE.